platformsh/platformsh-docs/overview/web-ui/README.md

 # Web Interface

 [Platform.sh](https://platform.sh/) provides a responsive web UI which allows you to interact with your projects and manage your environments.
-The UI is built with [AngularJS](https://www.angularjs.org).
+Everything you can do with this interface you can also achieve with the  [CLI (Command Line Interface)](/overview/cli) and vice versa.

 ![image](images/platform-ui.png)